pymupdf/PyMuPDF/README.md

 You can now also create and update Form PDFs and form fields with support for text, checkbox, listbox and combobox widgets.

+To some degree, PyMuPDF can also be used as an [image converter](https://github.com/rk700/PyMuPDF/wiki/How-to-Convert-Images): it can read a broad range of input formats and can produce **Portable Network Graphics (PNG)**, **Portable Anymaps** (PNM, etc.), **Portable Arbitrary Maps (PAM)**, **Targa Image Files (TGA)**, **Adobe Postscript** and **Adobe Photoshop** documents, making the use of other graphics packages obselete in many cases.
+Interfacing with PIL/Pillow is easy as well.

 Have a look at the basic [demos](https://github.com/rk700/PyMuPDF/tree/master/demo), the [examples](https://github.com/rk700/PyMuPDF/tree/master/examples) (which contain complete, working programs), and the **recipes** section of our [Wiki](https://github.com/rk700/PyMuPDF/wiki) sidebar, which contains more than a dozen of guides in How-To-style.

-Our documentation, written using Sphinx, is available in various formats from the following sources.
+Our **documentation**, written using Sphinx, is available in various formats from the following sources.
 It currently is a combination of a reference guide and a user manual.
 For a quick start to using PyMuPDF look at the [tutorial](https://pymupdf.readthedocs.io/en/latest/tutorial/) and the [recipes](https://pymupdf.readthedocs.io/en/latest/faq/) chapters.

 * You can view it online at [Read the Docs](https://pymupdf.readthedocs.io/).
 For **best quality downloads** use the following links.
 * zipped [HTML](https://github.com/rk700/PyMuPDF/tree/master/doc/html.zip)